UW-xDD/blackstack/README.md

-# ocr-classify
+# Blackstack

-A machine learning approach to table and figure extraction
+A machine learning approach to table and figure extraction.
+Uses SciKit Learn's Support Vector Machines and a custom annotator to build a model for entity extraction.

 ## Installation